doplr-app/react-native-ios-spotify-sdk/README.md

 Before installing the module, you have to install the Spotify iOS SDK.

 You can use this [tutorial](https://developer.spotify.com/technologies/spotify-ios-sdk/tutorial/).
-Follow the steps `Creating Your Client ID, Secret and Callback URI`  and `Setting Up Your Build Environment`.
+Follow the steps `Creating a new Project` (not the creation of a blank project, only the import of Spotify framework.
+Only the `SpotifyAuthentication` file is required) `Creating Your Client ID, Secret and Callback URI`
+and `Setting Up Your Build Environment`.

 ### Copying the module's files